alon2712/CEO-Express/README.md

 **Instructions**

 Connecting Flask to ReactJs
-Run these commands in your terminal
+Run these commands in your terminal.
+Make sure that you version 20 of Node before running these commands.
 1. Run command apt install python3.10-venv
 2. sudo apt install python3-pip
 3. sudo apt install npm